At Mount Stewart, we encourage our pupils to creatively design, engineer and make products that solve real-life and relevant problems

 The development of Design and Technology proficiency at Mount Stewart is achieved through opportunities and experiences across a broad curriculum using the National Curriculum for Design and Technology, attached below.

 At Mount Stewart, we aim to ensure that all pupils:

 We help our children at Mount Stewart develop:

-These essential disciplinary skills are taught through exciting and engaging design projects.
-We have worked closely with STEM Ambassadors, who have helped us plan units that explore and use a variety of mediums and materials such as textiles, construction, sheet materials, mechanisms, computer-aided design (CAD), cooking and nutrition.
+These key disciplinary skills are realised through design projects that explore and use a variety of mediums and materials such as textiles, construction, sheet materials, mechanisms, computer-aided design (CAD) and cooking and nutrition.

-Assessment for learning is embedded deeply across the school and can be seen in all year groups and all lessons, meeting the needs of all children, assessing what they learnt more and remembering more as they move through the design process.
+To assess that children have learnt more and remember more as they move through the design process, assessment for learning is embedded deeply across the school and can be seen in all year groups and in all lessons, meeting the needs of all children.
 Pupils regularly share their design decisions through teacher-led and peer-based discussions.
 Children can demonstrate their understanding and develop their technical design skills demonstrating various points in the design cycle in working sketch/design books, reworking ideas and evaluating prototypes.
-Evaluations and assessments enable the children to understand and assess their progress.
+Pupils complete assessments at the end of a design project to gauge their understanding and assess their progress.
 This also provides teachers with vital information that can develop and improve the learning experience for all children at Mount Stewart.